 - By public transportation: from one of Barcelona train stations take a train to Figueres.
 Once there, exit the train station and go to the bus station where bus for Cadaqués leave frequently.
 You can also take a direct bus from Barcelona North Station (close to the Arc de Triomf) to Cadaqués.

 - By car: from Barcelona via the AP-7 or the C-32.

 Val d’Aran and its wonderful Catalan places

-If you are dreaming of immersing yourself in the nature, come discover the Val d’Aran.
+If you are dreaming of immersing yourself in nature, come discover the Val d’Aran.
 Surrounded by mountains 2000-3000 m high and untouched land, it represents the truest essence of the Pyrenees.
 It is a very green and water-rich valley.
 The Garona river crosses the valley which during the winter is a popular ski area.
 Just picture it: slate-roofed houses, snow-capped peaks, horses and cows at pasture.
-A true natural heaven!
+True natural heaven!